A look at the Tesla logo and a look at how they got started

 This Tweet confirmed the long-held theory about the Tesla logo and shined a light on its deeper meaning.
 Just as the name of the company pays tribute to Nikola Tesla – a man ahead of his time who sought the key to unlimited energy long before the energy crisis was on anyone else’s radar – so does the company’s logo.

-Aside from this tribute to Nikola Tesla, there are several other key elements to the Tesla logo’s design.
-For one, the logo is meant to look futuristic – an important message given that Tesla’s eye on the future is huge part of the company’s mission and overall goals.
+Aside from this tribute to Nikola Tesla, there are several other critical elements to the Tesla logo’s design.
+For one, the logo is meant to look futuristic – an important message is given that Tesla’s eye on the future is a massive part of the company’s mission and overall goals.

 The Tesla logo is also meant to look luxurious and powerful – something that its black and white color scheme helps with.
 Keep in mind that before Tesla is able to sell cars to the mass market, a big part of their business plan is dependent on selling luxury vehicles to individuals who can afford any car on the market.
 Given the importance of this market segment to Tesla’s business goals, it was essential for them to develop a logo that conveyed a message of luxury and high-end quality.

 By creating an edgy, futuristic, scientific-themed, and luxurious design for their logo, Tesla was able to communicate everything that defines their company through the logo’s design – the ultimate goal for most every logo.